adafruit/Adafruit-Pi-Kernel-o-Matic/README.md

 [The Adafruit Learning System][1].
 If you are familiar with Vagrant and VirtualBox, a brief overview of the build process can be found below.

+If you are looking to compile a custom kernel with the PiTFT device tree overlays included, you can do that by using the [pitft branch][3] of this repo.

 ## Compiling The Raspberry Pi Kernel

 Clone the git repo & start the vagrant box: